jetfontanilla/jetfontanilla/README.md

 <div>
   <img alt="My Profile Pic" src="https://raw.githubusercontent.com/jetfontanilla/jetfontanilla/master/images/me.png" align="right" hspace="20" />
   <p>Hi, my name is Jet Fontanilla.
+Software Development is my main passion.
+I have lead and successfully deployed multiple software projects.
+Some of the project highlights are: Speech Recognition, Machine Learning, DevSecOps</p>
-I have been developing software for more than 15 years.
+  <p>I have also been developing software for more than 15 years.
 I have coded in multiple languages such as JavaScript, TypeScript, Python, Rust, PHP, C, C++, and many more.</p>
-  <p>I have also lead and successfully deployed multiple projects in the following departments: Speech Recognition, Machine Learning, DevSecOps</p>
   <p>I've worked, lived and experienced multiple cultures around the world 🇵🇭🇺🇸🇯🇵🇹🇷</p>
   <p>I ❤️ Programming 💻 Games 🎮 Ramen 🍜 Travel 🏝️ Photography 📷 and Nature 😻</p>
 </div>